Cacti/documentation/System-Utilities.md

 Cacti technical support page.
 Used by developers and technical support persons to assist with issues in Cacti.
 Includes checks for common configuration issues.
+There is also built in checks that help you tune your Cacti installation

+For example in the technical support section under summary you will see a calulation for how many mysql connections you should have (Cacti 1.2.16+) you  will also be show poller information such as the last polling time process count and more details info which can be used for a quick view of how the system is configured.

+You will also see all of the system variables such as allocated php memory as well as mysql variables.

 ### RRD cleaner